 Joint Health Supplements

 Joint health supplements are pills you can give your dog to help jumpstart cartilage rebuilding and growth.
 Many of the top brands, like Dasuquin for Dogs, do not require a prescription and help your pet’s joints heal much quicker than they would have otherwise.
 Others, like Cosequin, also serve as a joint lubricant, as well as helping reduce any inflammation that your pet may be experiencing.
-Joint health supplements also come in soft chew and treat form, like Cosequin Soft Chews, which combines medicine with a taste your pet is sure to enjoy.
+Joint health supplements also come in soft chew and treat form which combines medicine with a taste your pet is sure to enjoy.

 Other Joint Health Supplements: